qmk/qmk_firmware/keyboards/doro67/multi/readme.md

-Doro67
+Doro67 Multi PCB
 ===

 A custom 65% keyboard with multiple layout support.
-This firmware is known to support the multi layout PCBs shipped internationally as well as the basic PCB shipped to some in the Chinese group buy.

 Do not flash RGB firmware for this board.